 Credit for previous study

-If you believe you should receive credit towards your current course for previous studies at Flinders or another tertiary institution, discuss this with the Faculty Administrative Officer (Academic) prior to enrolment.
-Application forms are available from your Faculty Offices and should be lodged as soon as possible with the Faculty Administrative Officer (Academic).
-There is a full policy on credit transfer.
+If you believe you should receive credit towards your current course for previous studies at Flinders or another tertiary institution, discuss this with the College prior to enrolment.
+Applications for credit are available online and should be submitted as soon as possible.
+View the credit transfer policy.

 Enrolment load / workload